Functorial transfer between relative trace formulas in rank one: Schwartz measures

 \section{Schwartz measures}

 We are ready to consider the pushforward of Schwartz measures:

 whose image we have denoted by $\mathcal S(X\times X/G)$.
-(Recall that $\C_X$ denotes the invariant-theoretic quotient $X\times X\sslash G\simeq A_X\sslash W_X$.)
-From now on, we assume that $X$ is not only a ``correct representative'' in its class modulo $G$-automorphisms, but also that stabilizers are split; thus, by Lemma \ref{surjectiveonpoints}, the map $X\times X\to \C_X$ is surjective on $F$-points.
+From now on, we assume that $X$ is not only a ``correct representative'' in its class modulo $G$-automorphisms (Definition \ref{defcorrectrep}), but also that stabilizers of points on $X$ are split; thus, by Lemma \ref{surjectiveonpoints}, the map $X\times X\to \C_X$ is surjective on $F$-points.

 In this section we will obtain as much information as possible from abstract principles about the space $\mathcal S(X\times X/G)$, using the blowup $\P J_X$.
 We use the blowup in the way that it is used in Igusa integrals: as a resolution of the map $X\times X\to \C_X$, in the sense that preimages of points are normal crossings divisors, see Proposition \ref{isblowup}.